At first glance, the

 Figure 7 – Using HasValue prevents exception and aids in the 3-value logic evaluation

-In the rare cases where a null means false or any valid value of a type, one can use the coalesce C# operator ?? as shown here:
+null means false or any valid value of a type, one can use the coalesce C# operator ?? as shown here:

 Figure 8 – The coalesced operator is handy when null value can be interpreted in some other way